-A software bill of materials is an inventory of all software components (proprietary and open source), open source licenses, and dependencies in a given product.
-A software bill of materials (SBOM) provides visibility into the software supply chain and any license compliance, security, and quality risks that may exist.
+SBOMs (software bill of materials) are inventories of all software components (proprietary and open source), open source licenses, and dependencies in a given product.
+An SBOM provides visibility into the software supply chain and any license compliance, security, and quality risks that may exist.

 SBOMs have become increasingly relevant and valuable in light of the fact that today's applications are generally built with many individual software components, often from a variety of open source and proprietary source packages.
 Given these complexities, it can be difficult for organizations and individuals involved with the product (manufacturers, operators, buyers) to have full visibility into the software supply chain and supply chain risks.

 By providing key insights in these areas, SBOMs help organizations quickly identify and remediate potential security vulnerabilities, fulfill licensing requirements, and apply version control best practices.
-Additionally, the Biden Administration's recent Cybersecurity Executive Order includes a provision that mandates SBOM creation (for organizations that sell into the federal government), further elevating their importance.
+Additionally, the Biden Administration's 2021 cybersecurity executive order includes a provision that mandates SBOM creation (for organizations that sell into the federal government), further elevating their importance.

-In this blog, we’ll explore a variety of topics related to a software bill of materials, including benefits, minimum required elements, and tools and templates to help create one.
+In this blog, we’ll explore a variety of topics related to a software bill of materials, including SBOM formats, benefits, and required elements.